rohit-chouhan/whatsapp/README.md

 #### 💬 Send media files
 Send the media files to the client.
 - `to` - the phone number with country code but without the plus (+) sign.
-- `mediaType` - the type of media such as image, document, audio, image, video, or sticker.
+- `mediaType` - the type of media such as image, document, audio, image, or video
 - `mediaId` - Use this edge to retrieve and delete media.

 ```dart